MA MB, BS, FRCP, FRCPath

 I graduated from University College Hospital Medical School in 1977, and after general medical training specialised in haematology at UCH, the Royal Postgraduate Medical School and the Royal Free Hospital .
 In 1987 I was appointed Consultant Haematologist at Addenbrooke’s Hospital in Cambridge where I was Lead Cancer Clinician , established the regional bone marrow transplant unit and participated in the first studies of antibody therapy in Lymphoma and Chronic Lymphatic Leukaemia .

-I was lecturer in Pathology at the University of Cambridge and an Examiner for the Royal College of Pathologists.
+I was a lecturer in Pathology at the University of Cambridge and an Examiner for the Royal College of Pathologists.

 I relocated to Kings College Hospital 2008 where I established joint clinics for HIV post transplant and cerebral lymphoma as well as rapid access clinics for patients with suspected Haematological malignancy.